 CAMDEN, Tenn., July 28, 2000 -- Sherrie R. Brubaker of Warner, Okla., won the Women's Bass Fishing Association All-American Pro/Am Invitational on Kentucky Lake out of Camden, Tenn., today.
 While she was at it, she redefined the angst of angling.

 "I had about three hours of fishing time," Brubaker said.
 Not a problem.
 Within five minutes of arriving at her fishing spot, she caught two of her biggest.
-"I caught several others, but they didn't make the Kentucky minimium," she said.
-Kentucky Lake is regulated by Tennessee and Kentucky.
+"I caught several others, but they didn't make the Kentucky minimum," she said.
+Tennessee and Kentucky regulate Kentucky Lake.
 In the Kentucky section, only 15-inch or larger bass may be kept.
 In the Tennessee regulated section, 14 inches rule.
-"I couldn't bring back anything under 15 inches, unless it was a spotted bass, which had to be at least 12 inches," she said.
+"I couldn't bring back anything under 15 inches unless it were a spotted bass, which had to be at least 12 inches," she said.

 Sounds easy.
 Unless you forgot to transfer your measuring stick when you swapped boats.
-"When we stopped for gas, I went into the marina and a woman was working at a table with some papers and a ruler.
-I borrowed her ruler and marked off 12 inches and 15 inches on a boat paddle that was in our boat.
+"When we stopped for gas, I went into the marina, and a woman was working at a table with some papers and a ruler.
+So I borrowed her ruler and marked off 12 inches and 15 inches on a boat paddle in our boat.
 That's what we used to measure the fish with after that."

 Everything went wrong that could have gone wrong, Brubaker said.
 But, instead of getting flustered.
 Brubaker took her lemons and swished up some lemonade.

-She won the tournament with an 8.51 pound margin and had the largest fish of the day - a 3.8-pounder.
-She was the only angler to have two daily 5-bass limits.
+She won the tournament with an 8.51-pound margin and had the largest fish of the day - a 3.8-pounder.
+In addition, she was the only angler to have two daily 5-bass limits.

-"I had just a little bit of wind to keep the shad balled up around any kind of structure," she said.
-She fished one area on the main lake, but most of the time she spent in the back of a larger creek.
+"I had just a little wind to keep the shad balled up around any kind of structure," she said.
+She fished one area on the main lake, but most of the time, she spent in the back of a larger creek.

 Going into this event, Brubaker was not in the ranking to attend the WBFA Classic.
 The top 20 go to the event.
 Brubaker qualified today by ranking 13 in Classic qualifying points.

 Judy Milligan of Tallahassee, Fla., won the amateur division title with 12.02.
-She weighed 3 bass Thursday for 5.41 pounds and added three more weighing 6.61 today for a two day total of 12.02.
-It gave her a 3.5 pound lead over her nearest competitor.
+She weighed three bass Thursday for 5.41 pounds and added three more weighing 6.61 today for a two-day total of 12.02.
+It gave her a 3.5-pound lead over her nearest competitor.

-At various times Milligan used a 6-inch Zoom Wacky Worm, junebug in color; a 6-inch Zoom redbug, and a 6-inch Zoom watermelon-candy lizard.
-She used Texas and Carolina rigging with 20-pound test green Trilene.
-On the Carolina rigs she used a 15 pound leader.
+Milligan used a 6-inch Zoom Wacky Worm, Junebug in color; a 6-inch Zoom redbug, and a 6-inch Zoom watermelon-candy lizard.
+In addition, she used Texas and Carolina rigging with 20-pound test green Trilene.
+On the Carolina rigs, she used a 15-pound leader.

 "Today, I caught three from 2- to 3-feet of water in lily pads in another backwater slough.
-Those were the biggest lily pads I've ever seen in my life," she said.
+Those were the biggest lily pads I've ever seen," she said.
 "They were about a foot to a foot-and-a-half across.
 I caught two there and lost one.
-We fished there until about 11:30, then went upriver and fished behind an island.
+We fished there until about 11:30 then went upriver and fished behind an island.